 The training set may also include disproportionally high amounts of certain image categories, neglecting others.
 If you were looking to identify dogs, an open source dataset may have an abundance of images of Labrador Retrievers, but little or no pictures of Jack Russell Terriers.
 And it may not have adequate representation of “edge cases” that are critical in your particular application (Figure A).

-Figure A. Publicly available datasets may contain typical images of various subjects (top left and top right) but omit all-important image “edge cases” (bottom left and bottom right) (courtesy iMerit and Pexels).
+Figure A. Publicly available datasets may contain typical images of various subjects (top left and top right) but omit all-important image “edge cases” (bottom) (courtesy iMerit and Pexels).